 What’s behind the gate?
 Take a peek and look….

 It’s a secret walled garden – all overgrown, neglected and forgotten.
 Looking around you can tell it was once a much-loved place and full of life.
-And it shall be, once again, but only with your help.
-We need you to help us tidy, water and plant to make the garden beautiful once more for everyone to enjoy.
+And it shall be once again, but only with your help.
+We need you to help us tidy and plant, water and nurture to make the garden beautiful once more for everyone to enjoy.

 Is a Secret Garden Interactive?